salto-io/salto/docs/user_guide.md

 Note that you've been prompted to give a name for the first environment in the workspace.
 You can just accept the "env1" value, or choose the name of your liking (we'll use `prod` for this example)

-Next, we'll continue similarly to quick-start by adding a service account and running fetch:
+Next, we'll continue similarly to quick-start by adding a application account and running fetch:

 ```shell
 salto account add salesforce